doxeylab/learn-genomics-in-linux/task2/README.md

 ![#1589F0](https://placehold.it/15/1589F0/000000?text=+) Q10) Copy and paste a screenshot of a region that has an unambiguous assembly (region should contain more than one node).

-### Assembly with ABYSS
+### Generating an improved assembly with ABYSS

+As you can see based on the results from above, `velvet` (with the parameters we chose) did not yield a high quality assembly.
+It is too fragmented.

-Next, let's try with a different assembler.
-We will be using the popular [abyss](https://github.com/bcgsc/abyss) assembler.
+Often in genomics it is useful to try numerous parameters and different assemblers.
+Let's try to assemble this genome again but with a different assembler.
+This time, we will be using the popular [abyss](https://github.com/bcgsc/abyss) assembler.
 We will keep the value of k = 21.

 ```
 abyss-pe k=21 in='qual_trim_mt1.fastq' name=abyss-assembly